synvek/synvek/readme-project.md

 It is powered by Rust & Deno & Tauri & llama.cpp/stable-diffusion.cpp/Mistral.rs/Candle.
 It can run & chat with local AI by  single application.
 No python or node required.

-You can chat with multiple LLMs in one conversion including text, image generation and so on.
+You can chat with multiple LLMs in one conversion including text, image generation, video generation and so on.

 ## Build & Run